EpicGamesExt/PixelStreamingInfrastructure/Frontend/ui-library/README.md

 ## lib-pixelstreamingfrontend-ui

-A plugin library that add UI support to the `lib-pixelstreamingfrontend` library.
+A plugin library that adds UI support to the `lib-pixelstreamingfrontend` library.

+### Adding it to your project
-This UI library depends on a the base library as a peer dependency, so you should include both as dependencies in your application if you want to use this library.
+This UI library depends on a the frontend library, so to include this library in your project:

+`npm i @epicgames-ps/lib-pixelstreamingfrontend-ue5.6`

+`npm i @epicgames-ps/lib-pixelstreamingfrontend-ui-ue5.6`

 ### Key features
-- Stock Pixel Streaming frontend
+- Default Pixel Streaming frontend look-and-feel
-- Setting panel
+- Settings panel
 - Info panel

-### Adding it to your project
-`npm i @epicgames-ps/lib-pixelstreamingfrontend-ue5.5`
-`npm i @epicgames-ps/lib-pixelstreamingfrontend-ui-ue5.5`

-### How this library is built
-The NPM packages supports:
+### NPM package contents
-- ES6 module usage
+- ES6 modules
-- CommonJS usage
+- CommonJS
 - Type definitions
 - Source maps